Margaret Atwood

 This poem from Power Politics (1971) has stayed with me because it is so terrible—that is, presenting a terrifying image.
 But I also have a lingering resentment over being suckered in these lines.
 The setup and punchline are too obviously manufactured, and yet one can imagine many readers first recoiling and then gleefully accepting the hit against the nameless "you" of the poem.

 Another reason these lines have plagued me is because I keep finding them in Atwood's writing in one form or another.
 For instance, her narrators are always examining apparently innocent words to find hidden malice.
-From her most popular novel, A Handmaid's Tale (1985):
+From her most popular novel, The Handmaid's Tale (1985):

 I sit in the chair and think about the word chair.
 It can also mean the leader of a meeting.
 It can also mean a mode of execution.